issamsouassi/Geophysical_Clustering/README.md

 ```
 - The _**plotting**_ section is automated to plot the results of the last executed cell of clustering, the clustering data and parameters are displayed automatically in the figure, also the two sections are plotted in the same figure and have the same color code of clusters.

-- The final cell, _**Clustering distribution**_ is an automated cell to plot the distribution of clusters of the last clustering cell executed, if it's unidimensional it will be a histplot, and if it's bidimensional it will be a scatterplot.
+- The final cell, _**Clustering distribution**_ is an automated cell to plot the distribution of clusters of the last clustering cell executed, if it's unidimensional it will be a _histplot_, and if it's bidimensional it will be a _scatterplot_.